montanarisimone/flood-damage/README.md

 The goal of this work is to analyze the flood damage registered on private buildings looking for the relationships of the dameges with topographic and structural elements.
 Furthermore we tried to implement a statistical model to gain a forecast estimate of these damages.

+This is the first step in trying to improve this study field.

 Useful links: